Expert Witness and Litigation Support

 Consult an Investigator

 Hudson Intelligence assists law firms, businesses, public agencies and investors with cryptocurrency investigations and due diligence.
 Every investigation is led by a Cryptocurrency Tracing Certified Examiner (CTCE) and Certified Fraud Examiner (CFE).
-If you would like to discuss a potential investigation, please complete the form below.
+If you have questions about any of the above or want an honest assessment before engagement, please contact us.